The Distinguished Flying Cross

 to the Distinguished Flying Cross Society

-The Distinguished Flying Cross Society (DFCS) is a 501(c)(3) nonprofit organization dedicated to honoring, preserving, and sharing the legacy of heroism and extraordinary achievement in aerial flight.
+The Distinguished Flying Cross Society (DFCS) is a 501(c)(3) nonprofit organization dedicated to honoring, preserving, and teaching the legacy of heroism and extraordinary achievement in aerial flight.

 Our mission is threefold: